jethrokuan/braindump/content/posts/networking.md

 A web cache -- also called a proxy server -- may satisfy HTTP requests on behalf of an origin Web server.

+### DNS {#dns}

+People prefer the more mnemonic hostname identifier (e.g.
+`www.google.com`), whil emrouters prefer fixed-length, hierarchically structured IP addresses.

+In order to reconcile these different preferences, we need a directory service that translates hostnames to IP addresses.
+This is the main task of the Internet's Domain Name System (DNS).

+The DNS is (1) a distributed database implemented in a hierarchy of name servers and (2) an application-layer protocol that allows hosts and name servers to communicate in order to provide the translation service.
+The DNS protocol runs over UDP and uses port 53.

+DNS is commonly employed by other application-layer protocols, such as HTTP, to translate user-supplied host names to IP addresses.

+No one name server has all of the mappings of all of the hosts in the internet.
+DNS uses a large number of name servers organized in a hierarchical fashion and distributed around the world.

+Local name servers
+: Each ISP -- such as a university -- has a
+    local name server. when a host issues a DNS query message, the message is first sent to the host's local name server.

+Root name servers
+: There are a dozen or so root name servers,
+    situated primarily in North America.
+When a local name server is unable to respond to a DNS query, it acts as a DNS client and makes a DNS query to a root name server.

+Authoritative name servers
+: The root name server may not know the
+    IP address of a particular host.
+Instead the root name server knows the IP address of the authoritative name server that has the desired mapping.
+A name server is authoritative for a host if it always has a DNS record that translates the host's hostname to that host's IP address.
+When an authoritative name server is queried by a root server, the authoritative name server responds with a reply containing the desired mapping.

 <networking.bib>